 Damages that are typically awarded in wrongful death claims may include, but aren’t limited to:

 In some cases, punitive damages might be included in a damage award.
 Punitive damages are designed to punish the defendant and can apply in situations where the court establishes deliberate or reckless behavior.
 In cases involving drunk drivers, punitive damages are almost always included in the demand for damages.
 And, it’s important to note that South Carolina has no cap on punitive damages when the defendant was under the influence of drugs or alcohol.

 South Carolina law also provides for the pursuit of a survival action, which is a similar cause of action.
 Survival claims occur when the deceased’s estate sues for injuries or damages the victim suffered immediately prior to his or her death.
 If the deceased had not died in the accident, these are the claims he or she could’ve filed directly.

 Contacting a South Carolina Wrongful Death Attorney

 Handling your family member’s affairs after his or her untimely death is an exhausting and emotional experience.
 If your loved one was killed as the result of a drunk driver, you need to let a skilled South Carolina wrongful death attorney help file a wrongful death claim.
 Wrongful death lawsuits are complex, which is why it’s best to involve an attorney right from the start, rather than negotiating with the insurance carrier on your own.
-Contact the Elrod Pope Law Firm and let our legal team help you through this challenging time.
+Contact the Elrod Pope Accident & Injury Attorneys and let our legal team help you through this challenging time.